SQL Server Database Administration Program

 Reading materials for certificate programs consist of textbooks and supplementary handouts.
 Textbook readings are considered preparatory in nature and are typically assigned prior to lectures; supplementary handouts are frequently distributed in class to provide additional information.

-Textbooks for Winter Quarter 2014: There are no textbooks for this program.
+Textbooks for Spring Quarter 2014: There are no textbooks for this program.

 $2,750.00 if registering in the undergraduate-level section (IPD 363);

 $2,950.00 if registering in the graduate-level section (IPD 463);